Getting Started with Maps

 If a CODAP document contains map boundary data, CODAP will display the information on a map.
 For example, the graph on the right contains information about the Total Population in the United States.

 • Display maps with geographic boundaries.
 CODAP can also create maps with geographic boundaries if the boundary information is included in a dataset, like in the map above.
-To do so, drag a boundary attribute onto the map.
-To add boundary information to a dataset, add a new attribute to the table by clicking the plus sign in the upper right corner.
-Give the new attribute a new name if you like, such as "Boundary" (click on the name of the new attribute and select "Rename").
+To do so, drag a boundary attribute from a table onto the map.
+To add boundary information to a dataset, add a new attribute to a table by clicking the plus sign in the upper right corner.
+Give the attribute a new name if you like, such as "Boundary" (click on the name of the new attribute and select "Rename").
 Then, click on the name of the new attribute in the table and select "Edit Formula."
 Next, type in a formula to look up the boundary based on another attribute in the dataset.
 Typically this is an attribute specifying the name of the geographic areas.
-For example, the formula used to create state boundaries in the example shown above is: lookupBoundary(US_state_boundaries, state) ("state" is an attribute specifying the state names in this dataset, while "US_state_boundaries" is a set of boundaries where CODAP looks for the boundaries for the states listed under the "state" attribute).
-Once the boundary variable is added to the dataset, the boundaries will appear on the map.
-You may color the boundaries by the values of an attribute in the dataset by dragging that attribute and dropping it on the map.
+For example, the formula used to create state boundaries in the example shown above is: lookupBoundary(US_state_boundaries, state) (in this formula, "state" is an attribute specifying the state names in this dataset, while "US_state_boundaries" is a set of boundaries where CODAP looks for the boundaries for the states listed under the "state" attribute).
+Once the boundary variable is added to the table, the boundaries will appear on the map.
 More information on how to enter a formula for an attribute can be found here and more information on the boundary lookup formulas can be found here.
-Additional information on how to set up map boundaries can be found here and in the video below.
-Note as shown in the video below, it is possible to import boundaries into CODAP via a GeoJSON file, which you can either find by searching the web for something like "Canadian provinces GeoJSON file," for example, or by creating your own GeoJSON file (search the web for "create your own GeoJSON from a map").
+CODAP contains boundary sets for US states, counties, congressional districts, Public Use Microdata Areas (PUMAs).
+If you would like to create a map with other boundaries in CODAP, see the help page for How to Create a Map with Custom Boundaries.

 • You can also color boundries by an attribute's values by dragging that attribute onto the graph.
 For categorical attributes, the boundaries for each distinct category will get a distinct color, as shown on the map's legend.
 You can learn about how the coloring works for numeric attributes here.